iamswapnilsonar/Project/README.md

 Project
 =======

-This is sample project for linkedin prototype.
+This is sample project for prototype.